 Zero-based budgeting is not new.
 It’s the method our grandparents used, sometimes called the Envelope System.
-When our grandparents saved, often they would write category expenses down on different envelopes.
-For instance, they would write, “Electricity, Water, Groceries, Gas, Entertainment, Emergencies, School Clothes” on different envelopes.
-When a paycheck was cashed, the money would be divided into those pre-prepared envelopes in the quantities needed.
+When our grandparents saved, often they would label different envelopes with a specified expense name.
+For instance, they would write, “Electricity, Water, Groceries, Gas, Entertainment, Dining Out, Emergencies, School Clothes” on different envelopes.
+When a paycheck was cashed, the money would be divided into those envelopes in the quantities pre-set by their budget analysis.
 Any extra money would not be carelessly thrown into their wallets to be spent on just anything.
-Extra money would be divided into the non-essential envelopes such as Entertainment and School Clothes.
-During the month, when a bill was due, it would come out of the proper envelope.
-When the money was gone out of a particular non-essential envelope, the money was gone.
-If you ran out of entertainment money, you just had to wait for the following paycheck to replenish the entertainment envelope before having fun.
+Extra money would be divided into the non-essential envelopes such as Entertainment and Dining Out.
+When a bill was due, money would come out of the correct envelope.
+When the money was gone out of a particular envelope, the money was gone.
+If you ran out of entertainment money, our grandparents simply waited for the following paycheck to replenish the entertainment envelope before having fun.
+They didn’t borrow from the Electricity fund to go out to dinner.

-The essence of zero-based budgeting is that every dollar you make is used for a very specific purpose.
-If you have extra money left over after you have paid your essential bills, the extra money has to be allocated to a category such as Dining Out/Entertainment, Savings, New Car, etc. There is no “Extra Money” category.
+The essence of zero-based budgeting is that every dollar you make is spent or save for a very specific purpose.
+If you have extra money left over after you have paid your essential bills, the extra money must be allocated to specific items that are important to you such as New Car Fund, Retirement Fund, Dining Out/Entertainment, Savings, New Car, etc. There is no “Extra Money” category.
 There is no “Spending Money” category.
 There is no “Miscellaneous” category.
 Each dollar you bring in is allocated for a very specific purpose before it leaves your account.
 For instance, if you are paid bi-weekly and your checks are $1,200 each, that gives you $2,400 per month to spend.
 Once you list all your expenses on a spread sheet, deduct the amounts of each bill from $2,400.
 If there is anything left, divide that amount between Savings, Entertainment, Retirement, School Clothes, etc. You should end up spending or setting aside each dollar for very specific goals until there is no money left.
 Fun right?
 You get to “spend” every dollar by allocating it to a specific purpose (whether that be actually spending it or saving it).

 In today’s world, the zero-based budgeting model can be accomplished by simply using a zero-based budgeting app such as Every Dollar, GoodBudget, or YNAB.
 Although Mint is touted as a quality and thorough product, it might not be the best product for a new saver who is struggling with over-spending or accomplishing their savings goals.
 Mint will track expenses, but it does not show the depletion of each of your categories as you are spending money out of those categories.
 It only shows the end total balance of your account.
 GoodBudget, for ease of use, is my favorite.
 Your home page is populated with your digital envelopes, depicted as a full bar graph in color.
 You decide how much cash you need in each one.
 When you are paid, your bar graphs for each category is full.
 As you spend out of your envelopes, each graph gets depleted slightly.
 Once your envelope is empty, it is empty.
 There is not more money to spend out of that category.
 However GoodBudget does not link to your bank account; you have to enter all your purchases as you are making them.
 But this might not be a bad thing for us new to saving as it will keep our spending “top of mind” and will remind us to spend thoughtfully instead of blindly.